9 Reasons To Avoid Fiberglass Insulation

 - Moisture build-up between the fiberglass and the building exterior cannot evaporate, therefore causing mold, mildew and decay.

-Alternatives To Standard Fiberglass Insulation:
+Alternative To Standard Fiberglass Insulation -

 What Makes Prodex Total Insulation Superior to Fiberglass Insulation?

 - R-value 16 unaffected by humidity

 - 90 degree celsius (194 fahrenheit) contact temperature rating

 - UV resistance